US takes aim at EU's Russia pipeline and China trade pact

 "There has to be a solution of these sanctions before we come back to ordinary business on this," Bernd Lange, a German MEP from the centre-left 'S&D' group, the second largest, also said.

-And even the pro-business European Commission economic affairs chief Valdis Dombrovskis called China's sanctions "regrettable and unacceptable".
+And even the Commission's pro-business vice president Valdis Dombrovskis called China's sanctions "unacceptable".

 "The prospects for the CAI's ratification will depend on how the situation evolves," he told press in Brussels on Wednesday.